 Ensure user accounts have appropriate permissions.
 They also need to be part of the correct Remote Desktop Users group.

 If you do not already have it installed, the Remote Desktop app is available for standard application download platforms such as Microsoft Store, Google Play, App Store and so on.
-Once you have retrieved it, configuration is quite straightforward.

-1. Launch the Remote Desktop app on your device.
+Launch the Remote Desktop app

-2. Add a New Connection by clicking "Add PC".
+by clicking "Add PC".
 Where prompted, enter the PC name noted earlier.

-3. Configure Connection settings such as gateway, display, device redirection, etc. and feel free to set a friendly name for easy identification.
+such as gateway, display, device redirection, etc. and feel free to set a friendly name for easy identification.

 With the Remote Desktop app installed and configured, you can now connect to your remote PC and begin managing it from your local device.
 The next section will explain how to establish and manage remote connections effectively.